-Chinese New Year officially begins on February 1, 2022, so suppliers will begin slowing down or stopping production a week or so before.
+Chinese New Year Eve celebrations begin on January 21, 2023, so suppliers will begin slowing down or stopping production a week or so before.
 We recommend you ask your suppliers when their offices and factories will be closed throughout the holiday.
 Below is a rule of thumb schedule for the Chinese New Year holiday.

-- Mid-January: Suppliers will begin to stop production.
+- Early-mid-January: Suppliers will begin to stop production.

-- Mid-February: Employees begin arriving back at the factories.
+- End of January/early-February: Employees begin arriving back at the factories.